 Sources of law

-The laws in force in the ACT derive from 2 main sources: laws made by the Legislative Assembly (legislation and instruments made under legislation) and the decisions of the courts (the common law).
+The laws in force in the ACT derive from 2 main sources: laws made or authorised by the Legislative Assembly (legislation and instruments made under legislation) and the decisions of the courts (the common law).
 A third source is the Ordinances made from time to time by the Governor-General under the Seat of Government (Administration) Act 1910 (Cwlth).
 Finally, the ACT inherited a body of legislation (mainly NSW and the Commonwealth).
-(The Commonwealth Constitution and various Commonwealth Acts, regulations and instruments also apply in the ACT, but this site is concerned only with laws made under authority given by the Legislative Assembly under the Australian Capital Territory (Self-Government) Act 1988 (Cwlth) (the Self-Government Act)).
+The Commonwealth Constitution and various Commonwealth Acts, regulations and instruments also apply in the ACT, but this site is concerned only with laws made under authority given by the Legislative Assembly under the Australian Capital Territory (Self-Government) Act 1988 (Cwlth) (the Self-Government Act).

 Laws made by the Legislative AssemblyActs